schmittjoh/JMSSecurityExtraBundle/Resources/doc/index.rst

 Performance
 -----------
-After registering the bundle and reloading your page for the first time, the page load will take very long (20 seconds upward) depending on how many services you have.
+While there will be virtually no performance difference in your production environment, the performance in the development environment significantly depends on your configuration (see the configuration section).

-Subsequent page loads will be very fast, but you will suffer a small performance penalty in your development environment due to higher IO accesses (more files need to be checked for changes).
-In your production environment, there will be no difference.
+Generally, you will find that when you change the files of a secure service the first page load after changing the file will increase.
+This is because the cache for this service will need to be rebuilt, and a proxy class possibly needs to be generated.
+Subsequent page loads will be very fast.

 Installation